-There have been cartoons made about them and even movies about their dancing skills.
-Although penguins probably aren’t dancing around on the ice, there are still many amazing things they can do.
+Cartoons have been made about them, as well as movies where they’ve shown off their dancing skills.
+Although penguins probably aren’t dancing around on the ice, there are still many amazing things they can do!

-Keep reading to find out more interesting facts about penguins.
+Keep reading to learn some interesting facts about penguins.

 What are the characteristics of a penguin?